wolfbrthr/EraWithOracle/deploy_oracle/deploy_oracle.rst

    .. figure:: images/7a.png

    Era has five built-in SLAs (Gold, Silver, Bronze, Zero, and Brass).
-SLAs control however of the database server is backed up.
-This can with a combination of Continuous Protection, Daily, Weekly Monthly and Quarterly protection intervals.
+SLAs control how the database server is backed up.
+This can be with a combination of Continuous Protection, Daily, Weekly Monthly and Quarterly protection intervals.

 #.
 From the dropdown menu, select **Profiles**.